-A sophisticated and fluffy mashed cauliflower, perfect to serve with roast chicken, a Thanksgiving turkey, or any other roasted or grilled meat.
-Great for low carb diets.
+This fluffy low carb mashed cauliflower potatoes recipe is perfect served with roast chicken, turkey, or any other roasted or grilled meats.

 Have you ever had celeraic or celery root?
 I’m going to bet that many of you haven’t.
 I hadn’t until around 15 years ago.
 That was before I started my low carb journey and a time when I took extreme pride in my mashed potatoes.
 I wanted those potatoes to be the best thing on the table and often made them with goat cheese and chives, mashed parsnips, and sometimes roasted garlic and sharp cheddar.